rhinofi/client-js/README.md

 dvf.set('defaultGasPrice', web3.utils.toWei('2', 'gwei'))

 ```
 DVF Client calls https://ethgasstation.info API to get the current gas prices and calculate a safe gas price for Ethereum transactions.
 Access to the ETH Gas Station API is free, but rate limited if you are not using an API key.
-If a ETH Gas Station API key is not provided then a recomended gas price is used which is available in `dvf.recommendedGasPrice`.
+If a ETH Gas Station API key is not provided then a recommended gas price is used which is available in `dvf.recommendedGasPrices`.

 You can get an API Key from https://data.defipulse.com.
 To configure your api key with dvf client please pass this as a `userConf` parameter when initialising DVF: